javascript-tutorial/tr.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/4-hamster-proto/solution.md

   eat(food) {
 *!*
-    // assign to this.stomach instead of this.stomach.push
+    // this.stomach.push yerine this.stomach'i ata.
     this.stomach = [food];
 */!*
   }